Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Theoretical Results

 \begin{remarks} In Assumption \ref{assumption 1}, the conditions on $h_{\lambda}(x)$ are mainly made over $x \in [0, +\infty)$ because of the nonnegativity constraint in the optimization \eqref{cost}.
 In Assumption \ref{assumption 1}, the first two conditions are made to promote sparsity and unbiasedness \citep{loh2017support}, and hold for a variety of nonconvex sparsity-promoting functions including the popular choices SCAD \citep{fan2001variable} and MCP \citep{zhang2010nearly}.
 The two conditions also ensure that the derivative of $h_{\lambda}(x)$ is not constant to avoid the issue in Theorem \ref{Theorem 1}.
 In the third condition, we specify $h'_{\lambda} (x)$ for $x \leq 0$ only for theoretical analysis.
 The condition $h'_{\lambda}(c \lambda) \geq \lambda/2$ can always hold by tuning parameters due to the conditions $h'_{\lambda}(0) = \lambda$ and $h'_{\lambda}(\gamma \lambda) = 0$.
 Therefore, it is flexible to design a sparsity-promoting function satisfying the conditions stated in \ref{assumption 1}.
 In Assumption \ref{assumption 2}, the conditions on the true graph weights $\bm w^\star$ are mild.
 In our theorems, the regularization parameter $\lambda$ is taken with the order $\sqrt{ \log p /n}$ that could be very small when the sample size $n$ increases.
 The assumptions on the minimal magnitude of signals are often employed in the analysis of nonconvex optimization \citep{fan2018lamm,wang2016precision}.
 The assumptions on the minimum nonzero eigenvalue are frequently made \citep{chen2018covariate,lyu2019tensor,wang2016precision} to establish a local contraction region. \end{remarks}

-\subsubsection{Analysis of Estimation Error}
+\subsection{Analysis of Estimation Error}

-We characterize the estimation error of the proposed estimator.
-In the following theorem, the choice of the regularization parameter $\lambda$ is set according to a user-defined parameter $\alpha>2$.
+We will characterize the estimation error of our proposed nonconvex optimization method.
+In the following theorem, proved in Appendix \ref{sec-estimation-error}, the choice of the regularization parameter $\lambda$ is set according to a user-defined parameter $\alpha>2$.
 A larger $\alpha$ yields a larger probability with which the claims hold, but also leads to a more stringent requirement on the number of samples. \begin{theorems} Under Assumptions \ref{assumption 1} and \ref{assumption 2}, take the regularization parameter $\lambda = \sqrt{4 \alpha c_0^{-1} \log p /n} $ for some $\alpha >2$.
 If the sample size $n$ is lower bounded by

 then with probability at least $1-1/p^{\alpha-2}$, the sequence $\hat{\bm w}^{(k)}$ returned by Algorithm \ref{algo-1} satisfies